Lemur Safaris, white sandy beaches and protected lagoons...

 The south-west of Madagascar is very dry compared to the central highlands and the east coast.
 As you travel south, the lush green mountains give way to dry savanna plains.
 You start to see cactus, euphorbias, even baobabs in the surreal ‘spiny forest’, unique to Madagascar.

 However, Southern Madagascar also has some stunning beaches for the perfect end to a Madagascar safari.
 Choose between Ifaty or Ankao.
-Or perhaps the greener, lush vegetation of Manafiafy Beach Lodge on the south-east.

 The easiest way to get there is to fly to either Toliara, for Ifaty or Ankao.
 Or take a scenic road trip over several days down the central spine of the country.
 See our Rainforests, Mountains and Beaches of Southern Madagascar trip.

 Ifaty lies close to Tulear on the South-west coast.
 It’s the ideal place to relax after your wildlife safari.
 Situated on the largest lagoon of Madagascar, a coral reef protects Ifaty and also offers good diving and snorkelling.